any-docs/css/content/reference/selectors/_doublecolon_column/index.md

 }
 ```

-The {{cssxref("scroll-snap-align")}} property is set on the `::column` pseudo-elements — which represent the content columns generated by the `columns` property — so that when scrolled, a column is snapped to be centered within the scroll container.
+The `scroll-snap-align` property is set on the `::column` pseudo-elements — which represent the content columns generated by the `columns` property — so that when scrolled, a column is snapped to be centered within the scroll container.

 ```css live-sample___column-layout-example live-sample___carousel-example
 ul::column {